Five and twenty ponies,

 Wool smuggling from Romney Marsh fluctuated in response to the laws, and to market forces; high demand at home meant there was less incentive to smuggle.
 In the 15th century, though, the reverse happened, and as wool prices fell, the producers found it harder to make a living from the home market.
 The expansion of smuggling was inevitable.

 It was in the 17th century that the problem assumed epidemic proportions, and attention was focused firmly on Romney Marsh as the centre for the trade.
-In 1660 wool exports were forbidden, and two years later the death penalty was introduced for smuggling wool.
-The legislators of the day probably saw this as a major deterrent, but if anything, it simply made the owlers of Romney Marsh more desperate still.
+In 1698, the Act to Prevent the Exportation of Wool was passed which prevented the export of wool.
+With the death penalty introduced for smuggling wool, the legislators of the day probably saw this as a major deterrent, but if anything, it simply made the owlers of Romney Marsh more desperate still.
 If you're to hang for smuggling wool, why hesitate to shoot your pursuer?

 It was the vast open areas of the Romney Marsh, and the quietness and the closeness of the French coast which can be seen on a clear day which made the area perfect for smuggling.